The Accessible U website is governed by the Accessible U Committee, established in the spring of 2021.

 - Honestly debate changes and support decisions.

-- Help ensure the site conforms to U accessibility, brand, security standards.
+- Help ensure the site conforms to U accessibility, brand, and security standards.

 The committee will ideally include: